cwchentw/lightweight-cms/plugins/excerpt/README.md

-# Excerpt for mdcms
+# Excerpt for Lightweight CMS

 ## Synopsis

-A tiny mdcms plugin to generate an excerpt from western European text.
+A tiny Lightweight CMS plugin to generate an excerpt from western European text.

 ## System Requirements